 Do you ever wonder who the leader needs to be in a Christian marriage?
 I’m delighted to have Tiffany Montgomery join us today and share some solid biblical truths with us!
-Don’t miss the giveaway at the end!
+Don’t forget to check out her marriage course at the end!

 The noise level in the house -as I walked in from running an errand – was like defcon 1.
 War was raging in the kids’ room.
 My husband was upset – yelling empty threats at the wall.